Expédition dans le monde entier Worlwide shipping

 History of this model:

-"Rolls-Royce of the sea", "Stradivarius of boating" are some of the expressions used to describe the very famous Riva Aquarama Special, the flagship of the Riva range at the time!
+"Rolls-Royce of the sea" and "Stradivarius of boating" are just some of the expressions used to describe the famous Riva Aquarama spécial, the flagship of the Riva range at the time!

-A true emblem of the Mediterranean coast, the Aquarama and its variations "super, special..." were produced from 1962 to 1996 in 720 copies.
+A true emblem of the Mediterranean coast, the Aquarama and its "super, special..." variants were produced in 720 units from 1962 to 1996.

-This powerful twin-engine boat has so much charm and elegance that it is compared to Rolls-Royce and Ferrari.
+This powerful twin-engine boat has so much charm and elegance that it's been compared to Rolls-Royce and Ferrari.

-The Riva Aquarama was born in the summer of 1962 and was without doubt the most famous of all RIVA models.
-After a secret gestation period, the Tritone assembly line was interrupted and the hull n°214 was removed and transferred to the area reserved for prototypes.
-Carlo Riva and Georgio Barilani, his designer, begin the transformation of the Tritone.
-A passageway was dug in the deck between the stern and the transom to facilitate access to the water and to allow the owner to move away from the beaches to approach more peaceful coves.
+The Riva Aquarama was born in the summer of 1962, and was undoubtedly the most famous of all RIVA models.
+After a secret gestation period, the Tritone assembly line was interrupted and hull no. 214 was removed and transferred to the area reserved for prototypes.
+Carlo Riva and his designer Georgio Barilani begin the transformation of the Tritone.
+A passageway is cut in the deck between the transom and the sundeck to facilitate access to the water and allow the owner to move away from the beaches to more peaceful coves.

-In August 1962, the Aquarama was transported to Monaco for its first sea trial.
-The test pilot's name was Giovanni Agnelli, the all powerful owner of FIAT.
-The tests were deemed satisfactory.
-The first Aquarama is named LIPICAR I, an anagram of the names of Carlo Riva's three daughters: Lia, Pia and Carla.
+In August 1962, the Aquarama is transported to Monaco for its first sea trial.
+The test pilot was Giovanni Agnelli, the all-powerful owner of FIAT.
+The tests are deemed satisfactory.
+The first Aquarama is christened LIPICAR I, an anagram of the first names of Carlo Riva's three daughters: Lia, Pia and Carla.

-The name Aquarama evokes both the panoramic view that can be seen in the chrome contours of its windscreen and the new vogue for giant screens (Cinerama).
+The name Aquarama evokes both the panoramic view reflected in the chrome contours of its windscreen and the new vogue for giant-screen cinema (Cinérama).

-The Riva Aquarama will be evolved into the Super Aquarama, built between 1963 and 1971 in 203 units with more powerful engines from 290 to 320 hp.
+The Riva Aquarama underwent an evolution known as the Super Aquarama, built between 1963 and 1971 in 203 units, with more powerful engines ranging from 290 to 320 hp.

 From 1972, a new evolution appeared, called Aquarama special with its characteristic transom.
-It will be produced 236 units until 1995.
+It was produced in 236 units until 1995.

-The longest Aquarama, with its 8m75 and the most powerful with its 2 engines of 350 HP, remains the flagship of the range.
+The longest Aquarama, at 8m75, and the most powerful, with 2 350 hp engines, remains the flagship of the range.

 0